 Roxie’s reliable report: Don’t miss the Ludendorff Bridge at Remagen exhibit.
 An explosion failed to destroy the bridge and American soldiers used it to cross the Rhine River into Germany.
 The bridge stood for 10 days before it collapsed.
 The capture shortened the war by weeks or even months.

-21-23.
-Dive into history at Junction City museums
+25-30.
+Dive into history in Junction City

 The Geary County Historical Society preserves the former Junction City High School as its main museum.
 It also preserves a merchant’s home and a one-room schoolhouse.
 Contact the museum for house and school tours.